"This boy's name is Yusuke. He's 14 years old, and is supposed to be the hero of our story... but oddly enough, he's dead."

-- Somewhat inverted in a child story Land of Oblivion: the protagonists are pretty much alive, but they are Trapped in Another World, where everybody else they encounter is actually a dead person from our world.
+- Inverted in a child story Land of Oblivion: the protagonists are pretty much alive, but they are Trapped in Another World, where everybody else they encounter is actually a dead person from our world.

 - In The Dresden Files book Ghost Story, Harry has been shot down by a lone gunman and must solve his own murder.

-- All human characters save the narrator in The Great Divorce.
+- All human characters except the narrator in The Great Divorce.